 5) There Was a 61% Increase in Calls from Google Business Profiles in 2020

-To build this connection to customers, you need to make it easy for people to call you.
-There’s nothing easier for customers than tapping a number on the GBP panel and getting in touch.
+To build a connection with customers, you need to make it easy for people to call you.
+There’s nothing easier for customers than tapping a number on your Google Business Profile to gett in touch.

 6) The Average Google Business Profile Receives 33 Clicks Per Month

 People who visit your website are more likely to buy from you.
 While 33 clicks per month may not seem high, GBP clicks are especially valuable.
 They come from those who have a product or service in mind and have a strong intent to buy!